Shares or property: Which is the most liquid?

 The winner – it's a draw.

-Shares or property: Which can be the most hands-off?
+Which is the most hands-off?

-When you think of investing, do you think of lazy afternoons at the beach, or rolling up your sleeves and getting to work?
+When you think of investing, do you think of lazy afternoons at the beach or rolling up your sleeves and getting to work?

 The winner – shares.